shizu90/wise-wallet/README.md

 architecture with microservices.

-The main purpose of this project is to study the various technologies involving microservices and event driven arch.
+The main purpose of this project is to study the various technologies involving microservices and event sourcing.
 During the development, i learned many features about Java and Spring framework, like Java reflection, dependency injection with spring, swagger documentation, maven multi-modules and more.